callum-oakley/jsq/README.md

   [BODY]  The body of the JavaScript function to be evaluated [default: $]

 Options:
-  -p, --parse      Parse STDIN as JSON before passing it to the function -y, --yaml       Parse STDIN as YAML before passing it to the function -t, --toml       Parse STDIN as TOML before passing it to the function -s, --stringify  JSON.stringify the result before printing it to STDOUT -h, --help       Print help
+  -j, --json-in   Parse input as JSON
+  -y, --yaml-in   Parse input as YAML
+  -t, --toml-in   Parse input as TOML
+  -J, --json-out  Print output as JSON
+  -Y, --yaml-out  Print output as YAML
+  -T, --toml-out  Print output as TOML
+  -h, --help      Print help
   -V, --version   Print version

-STDIN is avaialable in BODY as $.
+Input is avaialable in BODY as $.
 Environment variables are available in BODY prefixed by $.
 ```

 ## Example